faesel/az-lazy/README.md

 |----------|:-------------:|
 | azlazy queue --list |  View a list of queues in the storage account |

+More comming soon !

 # 3. Contributing

-I havent writen any contributing guidelines hey
+I havent writen any contributing guidelines yet but you can reach me [here](https://www.faesel.com/contact)